raiden-network/raiden-contracts/README.md

 ## Development

-We use `populus` for develpment.
+We use `populus` for development.
 At the moment, this library is incompatible with recent libraries that act as dependencies.
 Therefore, we have to use different environments here.

 ```bash
 pip install -r requirements-dev.txt